-study, as in many large cities, these communities each tend to be racialized.
-For example, they are much more likely to work and live in segregated, low-income occupations and under-served neighborhoods and are targeted for harsh policing.
+Our predictor of interest is racial diversity.
+To measure it, we count the number of White jurors in each jury.
+Our sample lacks sufficient variation to distinguish between racial minority groups.
+We therefore categorize individual race as POC or White.
+The large majority of our POC jurors are Hispanic or Black.11 While their experiences are far from identical, in the site of our study, as in many large cities, these communities each tend to be racialized.
+For example, they are much more likely to work and live in segregated, low-income occupations and underserved neighborhoods and are targeted for harsh policing.
 As Massey (2009) notes, since the 1970s, Hispanics in places such as Arizona have been "increasingly subject to processes of racialization" (12).
-Though power limitations prevent us from conducting analyses that differentiate between POC jurors' racial groups, robustness checks available in Appendix J show the presence of Hispanic jurors alone has similar (though less precisely-estimated) effects to the presence of POC jurors altogether.
-Approximately one-third of our juries are all-White, about half include one POC juror, and the remaining 20 percent have two or more POCs (see Appendix Figure A3).
+Although power limitations prevent us from conducting analyses that differentiate between POC jurors' racial groups, robustness checks available in appendix J show that the presence of Hispanic jurors alone has similar (although less precisely estimated) effects to the presence of POC jurors altogether.
+Approximately one-third of our juries are all White, about half include one POC juror, and the remaining 20% have two or more POCs (see fig. A3; figs. A1-A10 are available online).

-In what follows, we estimate two types of models, one at the individual juror level, and one at the jury level.
-In juror analyses, we control for the juror's race, pre-deliberation preference, gender, age, education, and income.
-We estimate these models with and without controls for median pre-deliberation jury preferences.
-In juror and jury analyses, we control for the jury's other demographic characteristics by counting the number of jurors in each demographic category, then transforming those counts into a set of dichotomous indicators, as we do for racial composition.
-14 Using these dichotomous indicators, rather than continuous measures, avoids imposing a linear functional form on the effect of these demographics, and allows more direct comparisons of their effects with the effect of the binary individual race variable.
+In what follows, we estimate two types of models, one at the individual juror level and one at the jury level.
+In juror analyses, we control for the juror's race, predeliberation preference, gender, age, education, and income.
+We estimate these models with and without controls for median predeliberation jury preferences.
+In juror and jury analyses, we control for the jury's other demographic characteristics by counting the number of jurors in each demographic category, then transforming those counts into a set of dichotomous indicators, as we do for racial composition.12 Using these dichotomous indicators, rather than continuous measures, avoids imposing a linear functional form on the effect of these demographics and allows more direct comparisons of their effects with the effect of the binary individual race variable.

-For juror level models, we focus on the number of White jurors surrounding the focal juror.
-In these models, the omitted category is 3 or fewer Whites (excluding the focal juror).
-In jury models, we simply count the total number of White jurors (because there is no focal juror), and the baseline is 4 or fewer Whites.
-In both types of models, the baseline is juries with the most people of color, pooling across sparse categories.15 Thus, the coefficients test the difference from the most racially diverse juries.16
+For juror-level models, we focus on the number of White jurors surrounding the focal juror.
+In these models, the omitted category is three or fewer Whites (excluding the focal juror).
+In jury models, we simply count the total number of White jurors (because there is no focal juror), and the baseline is four or fewer Whites.
+In both types of models, the baseline is juries with the most POCs, pooling across sparse categories.13 Thus, the coefficients test the difference from the most racially diverse juries.14